 Did You Know?

 The Crying Game was filmed on such a low budget that it nearly ran out of funds before filming was complete.
 Director Neil Jordan originally intended to call the film, “The Soldier’s Wife” but after advice from his friend Stanley Kubrick, he changed it to a non-military sounding title and chose The Crying Game from a 1960s British pop song.
 Review our Gay Themed Films Here

-Read our Essential Opinion on The Crying Game
+Read our Film Review The Crying Game